 The 2022 World Mountain Running Association World Cup season hit the halfway point, with its sixth race, and the Golden Trail World Series progressed too, with its fourth series event, at the 2022 Sierre-Zinal.

 Run on storied trails in the Swiss high country each year since 1974, the ferocious 31-kilometer (19.2 miles) course consistently draws the world’s best mountain runners.
 The stacked field runs through the Swiss Canton (read: wine country region) of Valais, between the mountain villages of Sierre and Zinal.
-The compelling course kicks off on a steep climb, then finishes on a careening downhill.
+The compelling course kicks off on a steep climb, and then finishes on a careening downhill.
 The course gains 2,200 meters (7,200 feet) and loses 1,100 meters (3,600 feet).

 Roll call at Sierre-Zinal often reads like an all-star lineup: Jairo Correa, Anna Pichrtova, Sally Goldsmith, and Ricardo Mejía have highlighted tickets that regularly brim with world champion mountain runners, Olympians, and world record holders.